 Leon Daniels OBE has an exceptional record of delivery and performance at the highest level of private and public sector organisations.
 He has worked with two London Mayors, as Managing Director, Surface Transport at Transport for London, with responsibility for delivery of all £3.5bn of road, light rail and transport services and all major, civil engineering infrastructure projects in the capital.
 Prior to joining TfL, in 1998 Leon had sold his own venture-capital backed business to a FTSE 100, multinational transport business.
 As Commercial Director UK Bus, he had responsibility for the Group’s Business Development and for delivering coach and bus services across the UK and internationally.
 He remains a Trustee of the London Transport Museum.

-Andy Eastlake is Managing Director of the Zemo Partnership (formerly Low CVP).
+Andy Eastlake is the Chief Executive of the Zemo Partnership (formerly Low CVP).
 Andy has a strong background in vehicle engineering and evaluation, specialising in powertrain developments, fuel economy and emissions.
 He was formerly Group Head of Commercial and Projects at Millbrook Proving Ground where he led the work on powertrain test and development programmes and alternative fuels for a variety of global OEM customers.
 Previously as Head of Laboratories, Andy was responsible for all technical aspects of the Millbrook business and for government and European legislative relations.
 He is also a Fellow of the Institution of Mechanical Engineers, served on the board of CENEX and sits a range of industry advisory bodies.

 Paul Hirst is Head of the Transport Sector Group at Addleshaw Goddard.
 With over 20 years’ experience, he is rated as one of the UK’s top transport lawyers with an unrivalled breadth of expertise across the sector.
 He is Chair of the Northern Powerhouse Partnership’s Transport and Connectivity Committee and a member of the Expert Advisory Board for the Institute of Transport Studies.
 Paul’s experience of advising transport operators and regulators on sustainability issues led to Addleshaw Goddard’s recent Countdown to Carbon Zero campaign and he continues to advise on projects designed to drive down carbon emissions.